 A great opportunity to meet and talk in a safe and friendly environment.

-Once a week on Friday mornings the Women’s Group meets and is facilitated by Annie.
+Once a week on Friday mornings the Women’s Group meets.
 The women are jointly responsible for planning and organising activities and topics.
 They usually plan events about a month in advance.
 They may have visiting speakers on topics of interest as well as for providing learning opportunities and information They may go on outings to places of interest or be hosted at a members place for morning tea or activities such as jam making, baking, scrapbooking and discussions amongst themselves.

 Once a week on Tuesday mornings this group of men meet.
 They are usually men who have had strokes or some sort of medical condition causing brain damage.
-Mike is the facilitator for the Men’s Group.
 They may have guest speakers on topics of interest either with an educational component or merely human interest.
 They also go on outings to places of interest.
 Discussions amongst the men are also commonplace and popular.

 On Monday afternoons, clients and staff explore and challenge each other on activities that require varying levels of cognitive ability.
 There are individual, pairs and group games and activities to accommodate the varying levels and stages of abilities as well as areas of interest.
 This group is always open to hearing about new activities for this group.